The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The remittance basis charge was introduced with effect from 6 April 2008.
-It is an annual charge payable by ‘long-term’ UK residents for the privilege of claiming the remittance basis.
+The remittance basis charge is an annual charge payable by ‘long-term’ UK residents for the privilege of claiming the remittance basis.

 ITA 2007, s 809C

 Note that the £90,000 remittance basis charge was abolished with effect from 6 April 2017.